FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Pettus, Pettous, Petous, Petus, Pettous, Pettes and others.

-Another 139 words (10 lines of text) are included under the topic Early Pettus Notables in all our PDF Extended History products.
+Another 39 words (3 lines of text) are included under the topic Early Pettus Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: